mesopelagique/CopyPasteStyleFormMacro/README.md

 [CopyStyle](Project/Sources/Classes/CopyStyle.4dm) copy selected object style into pasteboard using JSON format.

-Not all style keys are copyed, a list is in code [here](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/CopyStyle.4dm#L3)
+Not all style keys are copyed, a list of keys is [here](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/CopyStyle.4dm#L3) in code.
+More could be added, see todo (like background color...)

 #### to fix see todo